rayacooper/helloworld/README.md

 In the first part you will set up routing and the ability to login/register.

-Functionality of the Authentication View:
-* A user should be able to enter a username and password into the input boxes.
-* A user should be able to click the 'Login' button.
-  * This should fetch the user's information from the database.
+Functionality of the Authentication View: x* A user should be able to enter a username and password into the input boxes. x* A user should be able to click the 'Login' button. x* This should fetch the user's information from the database.
   * This should direct the user to the dashboard.
 * A user should be able to click the 'Register' button.
   * This should create a new user in the database with a username, password and profile picture (You can use https://robohash.org/ to generate the pictures).